rachelcarmena/rachelcarmena.github.io/_posts/2019-07-23-restful-thinking.md

 }
 ```

-The URI is together another link, `rel` attribute, where there is information about the meaning or purpose of the link.
+The URI is together with another link, `rel` attribute, where there is information about the meaning or purpose of the link.

 How could that information be understood by machines?
 How could computer-to-computer interactions be possible without the need of a human interaction to interpret and to consume it?

 That's one of the goals of Semantic Web Technology, machine learning, machine-processable formats, directed labeled graphs, ontontologies to represent knowledge, etc.

 <div class="note">
-<strong>Note</strong>: Links can also be used to split the resource representation in different parts.
+<strong>Note</strong>: Links can also be used to split the resource representation into different parts.
 The decisions about which data to show in the representation and which data will be obtained when following a link are based on the size of the payload, performance and cacheability, among others.
 </div>

 ## Other things

 ### Security

-HTTPS provides **confidentiality** and **integrity** on transport layer.
+HTTPS provides **confidentiality** and **integrity** on the transport layer.
 Besides that, we need authentication and authorization management:

 * **Authentication** to identify the consumer (for example, OpenID).
 * **Authorization** to control what a consumer can do (for example, OAuth).